It’s hard to explain exactly how I ended up in Chiatura, Georgia.

 I’m pretty sure it all started when I was scrolling through Atlas Obscura, one of my favorite travel websites, looking for off-the-beaten-track destinations in Georgia.

 I stumbled across the entry for Chiatura and was instantly intrigued.
 According to Atlas Obscura, the town was home to seventeen aging Soviet-era cable car stations that were still in daily operation.

-Being a huge lover of many things Soviet-related, including Brutalist architecture and weird modes of transportation, I decided to add Chiatura to my Georgia travel itinerary.
+Being a huge lover of many things Soviet-related, including Brutalist architecture and weird modes of transportation, I decided to add the Chiatura cable cars to my Georgia travel itinerary.

 I knew that visiting Chiatura would not be as simple as visiting other destinations in Georgia, but little did I know exactly how strange the journey would become…

 My journey to Chiatura started in Tbilisi, the capital city of Georgia.

 I was staying at Envoy Hostel, where I called a a taxi to the Didube Bus Station (3 GEL), which is located on the north end of Tbilisi’s city center.
 As soon as I arrived I was swarmed by local men trying to entice me into their own taxis or onto their buses to more popular tourist destinations.
 I repeated my own destination a few times until someone took me to the bay where the Chiatura marshrutkas depart.

 Marshrutka – A form of public transportation such as a share taxi, from the former Soviet Union countries.

 Technically, the bus to Chiatura isn’t a bus, it’s a marshrutka.
 You’ll see these all over Eastern Europe, Central Asia and Russia – vans (large or small) that have been converted into public transportation.
 Although they sometimes follow a schedule, it’s more common for a marshrutka simply to depart when the driver thinks it’s sufficiently full.